stevedepp/strang/ch4/README.md

 = -(2a - 1), 2a - 1
 = -(2(u<sub>1</sub><sup>2</sup>) - 1), 2(u<sub>1</sub><sup>2</sup>) - 1

-so the diagonals are same but opposite signed number =
+so the diagonal components are same but opposite signed number

-opposite diagonals are identical.
+off diagonals are identical.